 Electrical safety in the home

 Electrical Safety First is a UK charity.
 Their mission is to help prevent deaths, injuries and damage caused by electricity by working in partnership with government, industry and others to help reduce the greatest risks.
-Advice on electrical safety in the home including is available at electricalsafetyfirst.org.uk
+Advice on electrical safety in the home including a fact sheet on electric blankets is available at electricalsafetyfirst.org.uk